TTIC's Virtual Admissions Open House for prospective applicants will be hosted on November 22, 2024. Click here for more details.

 Transcripts

-We encourage official transcripts to arrive prior to the application deadline to avoid any delay in sending offer letters.
+We recommend having official transcripts set to arrive at our office prior to the application deadline to avoid any delay in sending offer letters.
 If you have a challenge with providing official transcripts to TTIC, or have questions, contact the TTIC Admissions Office admissions@ttic.edu.

 Some institutions’ adoption of Credit/No Credit and other unique-to-the-pandemic grading applications during this unprecedented period of COVID-19 disruption will not put an applicant at a disadvantage.
 TTIC will work with applicants and/or institutions to give all transcripted credit proper acknowledgement.